Joan Robinson: Works

-In 1933, her book The Economics of Imperfect Competition, Robinson coined the term "monopsony," which is used to describe the buyer converse of a seller monopoly.
+In 1933, her book The Economics of Imperfect Competition, Robinson coined the term "monopsony", which is used to describe the buyer converse of a seller monopoly.
 Monopsony is commonly applied to buyers of labour, where the employer has wage setting power that allows it to exercise Pigouvian exploitation and pay workers less than their marginal productivity.
 Robinson used monopsony to describe the wage gap between women and men workers of equal productivity.

 In 1942, Robinson's An Essay on Marxian Economics famously concentrated on Karl Marx as an economist, helping to revive the debate on this aspect of his legacy.

 In 1956, Robinson published her magnum opus, The Accumulation of Capital, which extended Keynesianism into the long run.

 In 1962, she published Essays in the Theory of Economic Growth, another book on growth theory, which discussed Golden Age growth paths.
 Afterwards, she developed the Cambridge growth theory with Nicholas Kaldor.
 She was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1964.

+In 1964 she made important contributions to the field of economic methodology.
+She explored the philosophical foundations of economic analysis in her influential book Economic Philosophy, criticizing traditional methodological approaches and arguing in favor of a more diverse and interdisciplinary approach to economics.
+She promoted a more practical and historically informed approach that considers the social and institutional environment within which economic phenomena occur.

 In 1984, Robinson was elected to the American Philosophical Society.

 Near the end of her life, she studied and concentrated on methodological problems in economics and tried to recover the original message of Keynes' General Theory.
 Between 1962 and 1980, she wrote many economics books for the general public.
 Robinson suggested developing an alternative to the revival of classical economics.

-The Cultural Revolution in China is written from the perspective of trying to understand the thinking that lay behind the revolution, particularly Mao Zedong's preoccupations.
-Mao is seen as aiming to recapture a revolutionary sense in a population that had known only, or had grown used to, stable Communism, so that it could "re-educate the Party" (pp. 20, 27); to instill a realisation that the people needed the guidance of the Party and much as the other way round (p.
-20); to re-educate intellectuals who failed to see that their role in society, like that of all other groups, was to 'Serve the People' (pp. 33, 43); and finally to secure a succession, not stage-managed by the Party hierarchy or even by Mao himself but the product of interaction between a revitalised people and a revitalised Party (p.
-26).

-On the whole, the book emphasises the positive aspects of Mao's "moderate and humane" intentions (p.
-19) rather than the "violence and disorder" that broke out, we are told, "from time to time", occurrences "strongly opposed" (ibid.) to Mao's wishes.
-Robinson recognises and appears to endorse a revision to classical Marxism in Mao's view of the relation of base to superstructure: "On the classical view, there is one-way determination between base and superstructure but Mao shows how the superstructure may react upon the base: Ideas may become a material force" (p.
-12).
-She acknowledges that "Old-fashioned Marxists might regard this as a heresy, but that is scarcely reasonable" (ibid.).